mattquest/laravue/README.md

 ### See [wiki](https://github.com/mattquest/laravue-spa/wiki) for documentation!

-Laravue Spa is a single page application scaffolding that pulls together Laravel, Vue.js and Vuetify.
+Laravue Spa pulls together Laravel, Vue.js and Vuetify.
 Under the hood, it's all Laravel 6 on the backend with it's built in user authentication features.
-The front end is pulled together with vuex, vue-router and the beautiful Vuetify.js component library.
+The front end is built with vuex, vue-router and the beautiful Vuetify.js component library.

 Laravue Spa is designed to be flexible, lightweight and extensible.
 * any core component can be overwritten